ttexan1/klavis/mcp_servers/salesforce/README.md

-# Close MCP Server
+# Salesforce MCP Server

-A Model Context Protocol (MCP) server for Close CRM integration.
-Manage sales activities, leads, and opportunities using Close's API with OAuth support.
+A Model Context Protocol (MCP) server for Salesforce CRM integration.
+Manage leads, contacts, opportunities, and other Salesforce objects using the Salesforce API with OAuth support.

 ## 🚀 Quick Start - Run in 30 Seconds

 ### 🌐 Using Hosted Service (Recommended for Production)

-Get instant access to Close with our managed infrastructure - **no setup required**:
+Get instant access to Salesforce with our managed infrastructure - **no setup required**:

 **🔗 [Get Free API Key →](https://www.klavis.ai/home/api-keys)**